 Holy Orders is the sacrament by which, through the authority of the Church, the imposition of a Bishop's hands confers on a man the grace and spiritual power to celebrate the Church's sacraments.

-We are blessed here at Good Shepherd to have 2 parishioners studying at Saint Andrew's Seminary.
+We are blessed here at Good Shepherd to have two parishioners studying at Saint Mary's Seminary for the priesthood!
 Please keep Mark Patrick and Michael Preston in your prayers as they journey toward priesthood.
+Another parishioner, Kathy Flood, recently made her first profession of vows for the Sisters of St. Francis of Philadelphia in Aston, Pennsylvania.
+The Spirit is at work in our parish!

 For more information please visit thest helpful links: